Conditions in Shopify Flow

 Greater than and Greater than or equal to

-Greater than and Greater than or equal to compare values to see whether the first value is greater than, or greater than or equal to, the second value.
+Greater than and Greater than or equal to compare values to check whether the first value is greater than, or greater than or equal to, the second value.
 In the following example, the value for order.currentTotalDiscountsSet.shopMoney.amount is retrieved from your store data and compared to the second value, 50.

 Example of a workflow that uses the greater than logical operator to cancel an order if the retrieved data is greater than to 50